-Financial aid is when you get the monetary assistance to help pay for college.
-Any student going to college should consider whether they need financial help and understand the debt definition associated with it.
+Financial aid is when you get monetary assistance to help pay for college.
+Any student going to college should consider whether they need financial help.

-“Should I apply for financial aid?” stands as one of the most critical questions for college besides school selection.
+“Should I apply for financial aid?” stands as one of the most critical questions for college.
 Every prospective college student should make this decision carefully, considering their situation in life and where they want to be in the future.
-College tuition, board, and more have increased steadily over time, on top of all the other fees students need to pay.
+College tuition, board, and fees have been adding up for the past twenty years, on top of all the other fees students need to pay.

 There are many factors that determine your eligibility to receive financial aid and how much you will receive overall.
 Once you know your eligibility and how much you’ll receive, you can talk with your parents and plan how to pay for costs not covered in your financial aid package.

-So, who can apply for financial aid?
-The short answer to the question of who can apply is every American citizen and the people who are becoming a citizen.
-More specific factors determine who can apply for the FAFSA.
-Still, some of the more basic ones include green card holders, people with Arrival-Departure Record, battered immigrant status, or a T-Visa.
+The short answer to the question of who can apply is every American citizen and the people who are in the process of becoming a citizen.
+More specific factors determine who can apply for the FAFSA, but some of the more basic ones include green card holders, people with Arrival-Departure Record, battered immigrant status, or a T-Visa.

 In order to complete your FAFSA, you need the following:

 Since immigration processes take enough time that it might make you miss deadlines, the U.S. government keeps people in mind through this.
-Regardless of who you are, you should strive to achieve high grades to ensure you remain eligible for FAFSA (and give yourself a better chance of acceptance to the school of your dreams).
+Regardless of who you are, it is vital to keep up with your grades to ensure your FAFSA and college applications are accepted.

-Outside of the FAFSA, there are other options for aid.
-Student Aid service offered by the government offers a parent plus loan program.
+Outside of the FAFSA, there are a few other forms of options for aid.
+Student Aid services offered by the government offer a parent plus loan program.
 A payment plan feature may be able to help your parents pay off your loans over time.

 Keep in mind that the parent loan has a different interest than the general FAFSA loans.
-The direct loans the student takes out will have a lower interest rate of about 3.73.%, while the direct PLUS loan for parents has about a 6.28% interest rate.
+The direct loans the student takes out will have a lower interest rate of about 5.50%, while the direct PLUS loan for parents has about an 8.05% interest rate.

-Besides direct government loans, there are many different loan companies that can help you pay off the remainder of your loans, as the FAFSA usually doesn’t cover everything.
-However, expect interest rates on these to be higher.
+Besides direct government loans, there are many different loan companies that help you pay off the remainder of your loans, as the FAFSA usually doesn’t cover everything.
+However, expect interest rates on these to be higher, and try to pay them back quicker.
 These loans are considered private and owned by the company that offers them.
-Loans like this are much more likely to fluctuate with economical situations.
+Loans like this are much more likely to fluctuate with economic situations.

-There are many scholarships available that can lessen the burden of your tuition and other costs, and even some that can be used to pay off student loans.
+The best way to pay off student loans is through scholarships.
 There are tons of opportunities for scholarships, and most colleges offer them.
-If your grades are good enough, your college of choice may offer you a full ride to cover costs such as tuition, board, books, and more.
-However, there are thousands of scholarships available with specific criteria, such as:
+If your grades are good enough, your college of choice may offer you a full ride and cover all of your debt.
+However, there may be more specific named scholarships with specific criteria, such as:

-Many financial institutions will offer these, with varying amounts of money awarded.
-Make sure to research these to learn what they offer.
-You may be able to reduce the cost of college by applying for many scholarships.
+Many financial institutions will offer these as well, with varying amounts of money awarded.
+Make sure to do research on these to learn what they offer.
+You may be able to take a sizable chunk out of your death by applying for a lot of scholarships.

-There are numerous situations where students from wealthier backgrounds may need financial aid.
-For example, they may need financial aid because they are not getting enough help from their parents.
-This is why financial aid is important, as it can bridge those gaps for students that need the help.
+There are a number of situations where students from wealthier backgrounds may need financial aid.
+A student can have a number of situations where despite that fact, they may need financial aid because they are not getting enough help from their parents.
+This is why financial aid is important, as it can bridge those gaps for students that need help.

-If your family has enough wealth that they could pay for college, you may consider doing so.
-But financial aid is always an option if the need arises.
-Remember, being in a good financial position doesn’t impact who can apply for financial support.
+If your family has enough wealth that they could pay for college, consider doing so if possible.
+However, financial aid is an option depending on what needs to arise.

 When the time comes to apply for aid, be it government-provided, from outside parties, parents, or scholarships, several factors go into the process.
 Timing, your achievements, and finances available all factor into when you should apply.